kentan-official/kentan/docs/docs/getting-started/quick-start.md

     });
 ```

-Basically the simple test gets even more simple.
+Basically, the simple test gets even more simple.
 The `it`-block just contains _three_ lines of code.
-To retrieve the from the Sketch `Product` the method `model()` is called.
+To retrieve them from the Sketch `Product` the method `model()` is called.

 The next section will show how you can use `model()` to override the
 default test data.